ivasiljevic/zoom-out-release/README.md

 ## Accuracy
 Without a CRF, the current architecture achieves 70% mean intersection-over-union (MIOU) on the PASCAL VOC 2012 challenge.
 Adding a dense CRF on top (include ref) increases accuracy to 72.XX%.
 (Include a pretrained model, size considerations?)

 ## Training
+The script for training is included in train.lua, currently we are using stochastic gradient descent with momentum (0.9) but any optimizer should work (e.g. Adam).
+The only data augmentation used is horizontal flips, each training image is flipped with probability 0.5.
+The script main.lua does the following: replicates our experimental setup, using VGG-16 as the base classifier and training end-to-end.
+After about 3-4 epochs, training from scratch should lead to a model with 66% MIOU.

+Issues:
-Currently only works on batchsize = 1,should allow arbitrary batch size Mention that it's currently doing horizontal flips.
+Currently only works on batchsize = 1,should allow arbitrary batch size

-Training from scratch with VGG-16 as the classifier base and training end-to-end, can get over 65% MIOU in 3 epochs.

 ## Validation
-Evaluate using matlab scripts.
-Saving .mat files.
+Val.lua calculates the predicted segmentation masks which are saved as .mat files.
+The matlab scripts mapDataSets.m and valIOU.m (need to rewrite these?) will then calculate MIOU over each class and average MIOU.
+Usage: after training and validation is complete, run matlab -r valIOU to see score.